 STACK frame format

 TGah Editor: Change the paragraphs below as follows (#No CID):

-If the Next TWT Info Present field in the Frame Control field is equal to 1 and the Flow Control of the Frame Control field is equal to 0, then the Tetrapartial Timestamp/Next TWT Info/Suspend Duration field contains the lowest four octets of the TSF time for a next TWT logically ANDed with the value 0xFFFFFFF8 and then added to the value of the TWT Identifier that corresponds to that Next TWT value.
+If the Next TWT Info Present field in the Frame Control field is equal to 1 and the Flow Control field of the Frame Control field is equal to 0, then the Tetrapartial Timestamp/Next TWT Info/Suspend Duration field contains the lowest four octets of the TSF timer for a Next TWT logically ANDed with the value 0xFFFFFFF8 and then added to the value of the TWT Identifier that corresponds to that Next TWT value.

-If the Next TWT Info Present field in the Frame Control field is equal to 1 and the Flow Control bit of the Frame Control field is equal to 0 and the 29 MSBs(#3026) of the Next TWT Info subfield has a value of all zeroes, the transmitter does not currently have a Next TWT value available for transmission for the TWT indicated by the TWT Identifier corresponding to the value of the 3 LSbits of the Next TWT Info field.
+If the Next TWT Info Present field in the Frame Control field is equal to 1 and the Flow Control field of the Frame Control field is equal to 0 and the 29 MSBs(#3026) of the Next TWT Info subfield has a value of all zeroes, the transmitter does not currently have a Next TWT value available for transmission for the TWT indicated by the TWT Identifier corresponding to the value of the 3 LSBs of the Next TWT Info field.

-If the Next TWT Info Present field in the Frame Control field is equal to 1 and the Flow Control bit of the Frame Control field is equal to 1, then the Tetrapartial Timestamp/Next TWT Info/Suspend Duration field contains a flow suspension duration, in microseconds, during which the intended recipient TWT STAs are not allowed to transmit data frames to the STA identified by the RA field of the frame that elicited the STACK frame.
+If the Next TWT Info Present field in the Frame Control field is equal to 1 and the Flow Control field of the Frame Control field is equal to 1, then the Tetrapartial Timestamp/Next TWT Info/Suspend Duration field contains a flow suspension duration, in microseconds, during which the intended recipient TWT STAs are not allowed to transmit data frames to the STA identified by the RA field of the frame that elicited the STACK frame.

 BAT frame format

 TGah Editor: Change the paragraphs below as follows (#No CID):

-If the Next TWT Info Present field in the Frame Control field is equal to 1 and the Flow Control bit of the Frame Control field is equal to 0, then the Next TWT Info/Suspend Duration field contains a next TWT value for the intended recipient of the frame corresponding to the lowest six octets of the TSF time for the next TWT logically ANDed with the value 0xFFFFFFFFFFF8 and then added to the value of the TWT Identifier that corresponds to that Next TWT value.
+If the Next TWT Info Present field in the Frame Control field is equal to 1 and the Flow Control field of the Frame Control field is equal to 0, then the Next TWT Info/Suspend Duration field contains a Next TWT value for the intended recipient of the frame corresponding to the lowest six octets of the TSF timer for the Next TWT logically ANDed with the value 0xFFFFFFFFFFF8 and then added to the value of the TWT Identifier that corresponds to that Next TWT value.

-If the Next TWT Info Present field in the Frame Control field is equal to 1 and the Flow Control bit of the Frame Control field is equal to 0 and the 45 MSBs(#3026) of the Next TWT Info/Suspend Duration subfield has a value of all zeroes, the transmitter does not currently have a Next TWT value available for transmission for the TWT indicated by the TWT Identifier corresponding to the value of the 3 LSbits of the Next TWT Info/Suspend Duration field.
+If the Next TWT Info Present field in the Frame Control field is equal to 1 and the Flow Control field of the Frame Control field is equal to 0 and the 45 MSBs(#3026) of the Next TWT Info/Suspend Duration subfield has a value of all zeroes, the transmitter does not currently have a Next TWT value available for transmission for the TWT indicated by the TWT Identifier corresponding to the value of the 3 LSBs of the Next TWT Info/Suspend Duration field.

-If the Next TWT Info Present field in the Frame Control field is equal to 1 and the Flow Control bit of the Frame Control field is equal to 1, then the Next TWT Info/Suspend Duration field contains a flow suspension duration, in microseconds, during which the intended recipient TWT STAs are not allowed to transmit data frames to the STA identified by the A2 field of the BAT frame.
+If the Next TWT Info Present field in the Frame Control field is equal to 1 and the Flow Control field of the Frame Control field is equal to 1, then the Next TWT Info/Suspend Duration field contains a flow suspension duration, in microseconds, during which the intended recipient TWT STAs are not allowed to transmit data frames to the STA identified by the A2 field of the BAT frame.

 TGah Editor: Change the figure below as follows (#3128, 3940):